n00mkrad/text2image-gui/docs/DreamBooth.md

-# DreamBooth Training GUI
+# LoRA Training GUI
-Basic training GUI for [DreamBooth](https://dreambooth.github.io/).
+Basic training GUI for LoRA/LyCORIS techniques, allowing you to train characters, concepts or styles that you can apply on top of any model, instead of having to make it a completely separate model (Dreambooth).

 ## System Requirements

-- **GPU:** Nvidia GPU with 24 GB VRAM, Turing Architecture (2018) or newer
+- **GPU:** Nvidia GPU with 8 GB VRAM, Turing Architecture (2018) or newer recommended (6 GB has been reported to work as well)
-- **RAM:** 32 GB RAM
+- **RAM:** 32 GB RAM (16 GB should work as well, but is not tested)
-- **Disk:** 12 GB on NVME SSD (another free 30 GB for temporary files recommended)

-**Performance Reference:** RTX 3090 (no OC) should achieve a speed of around 1.1 seconds per training iteration/step.

-**Important:** The current implementation is rather fast but also VRAM-hungry.
-Close all GPU-accelerated programs during training, this includes Web Browsers, web-based applications (Discord, Game Launchers, GitHub Desktop, Visual Studio, etc.), and obviously games. **Without the full 24 GB available, training will slow down a lot!**